RIP School Survival Forums

 So what you are trying to say is that when people stop telling others how they are mature, that is when they become mature.
 And when you say you aren't mature then you actually are mature.
 Confusing if you ask me?
 Sorry please explain again, my brain you seeee doesn't always listen to me.

 Also maturity I don't really find that much of an interest in, I enjoy my childishness.
-What about you?!
+Smile What about you?!

-01-05-2013 10:29 AM |
+01-05-2013 10:29 AM

-no
+no Offline

 True Scotsman